 The development community is watching closely.
 Will the wetlands permitting process really be better in 2019?
 In some cases, yes.
 Well, maybe.
 In other cases, probably not.

-This year, the legislature authorized the State of Florida to assume the dredge and fill permitting program established under Section 404 of the federal Clean Water Act.
-The particulars are defined in Florida Statutes Section 373.4146.
+This year, Florida's legislature authorized the state to assume the dredge and fill permitting program established under Section 404 of the Federal Clean Water Act.
+The particulars are defined in s.
+373.4146, F.S.
 This momentous step has been contemplated for decades.
 What moved it to the forefront this year?
 It was no doubt born of a desire to streamline an extremely cumbersome system.
 But what does it really do?